deepinsight/insightface/web-demos/swapping_discord/README.md

 A: This error indicates that the server was overloaded at the time.
 Please try again.

+Q: Why is the service sometimes slow to respond?

+A: We used a queue in our backend.
+When there are too many users online, the requests will be queued and processed one by one.

 Q: Can I list my registered ID list?

 A: Yes, use ``/listid`` command.